tomkren/pikater/README.md

 * [Vaadin GUI frontend](https://github.com/SkyCrawl/pikater-vaadin)

+## Database schema

+It can be generated (along with other useful information) by the `db-schema-gen.sh` script.

+Our compliments to [SchemaSpy](http://schemaspy.sourceforge.net/) to make this happen.
+SchemaSpy's `.jar` distribution file can be located in the `lib` folder.

 ## <font color="red">TODO</font>

 1. Offer to bundle the project, including all dependencies.
 Best use maven since it's available as a command line tool on many platforms.
 This effectively gets rid of the "build*.xml" files which need to be maintained manually.